Generalised Geometric Phase: Introduction

 \section{Introduction}

 It is well known that the notion of geometric phase came to prominence from the celebrated work of Berry \cite{berry1984}.
-Berry showed that a quantum state acquired a non-trivial global phase, which was of purely geometric origin, when the system was evolved in an adiabatic cyclic manner to return to its initial configuration.
+Berry showed that a quantum state acquired a non-trivial global phase when the system was evolved in an adiabatic cyclic manner to return to its initial configuration.
+Importantly it was shown that the phase acquired was of purely geometric origin, and was dependent upon the curvature of the underlying Hilbert space.
 The importance of this concept was immediately appreciated by the scientific community, and a flurry of activity followed soon after this landmark work \cite{shapere1989, anandan1997, anandan1992}.
-The notion of geometric phase was soon generalised to include scenarios wherein the adiabaticity is absent \cite{anandan1987}.
-Eventually it was also generalised to scenarios wherein the requirement of cyclicity was also absent \cite{samuel1}.
+Soon the notion of geometric phase was generalised to include scenarios wherein the adiabaticity is absent, by Aharonov and Anandan\cite{anandan1987}.
+Eventually it was further generalised by Samuel and Bhandari to scenarios wherein the requirement of unitarity and cyclicity were also absent \cite{samuel1}.
 The mathematical framework behind the occurrence of the geometric phase also got slowly unfolded \cite{bsimon1983, page1987,mukunda1993}.
 The grounding of the notion of geometric phase got even further cemented by the experimental confirmation of this notion in classical optical systems \cite{chyba1988, chiao1986, chiao1988} and quantum systems like diatomic molecules and spin half particles\cite{mead1992,zwanziger1990berry, bitter1987manifestation}.
-The relevance and importance of geometric phase in classical mechanical systems also received significant attention \cite{agarwal1990, hannay1985angle, chaturvedi1987berry, littlejohn1988, anandan1988geometric, pati1998adiabatic}, as also in the context of particle physics \cite{zee1984,sonoda1986berry,stone1988berry, stone1986born}.
-The importance of geometric phase in understanding condensed matter systems was noted immediately after Berry's work \cite{stone1986born,zee1984, thouless1983, bsimon1983, mathur1991} and forms the pillar of the current understanding of the physics of topological materials and quantum Hall effect, as also that of exotic objects like anyons \cite{thouless1982,thouless1985, bernevig2013, shapere1989,pz,roy2021}.
+The relevance and importance of geometric phase in classical systems also received significant attention \cite{agarwal1990, hannay1985angle, chaturvedi1987berry, littlejohn1988, anandan1988geometric, pati1998adiabatic,de2004notion}.
+This notion has also been studied in the context of particle physics \cite{zee1984,sonoda1986berry,stone1988berry, stone1986born,stone2015}.
+The importance of geometric phase in understanding condensed matter systems was noted immediately after Berry's work \cite{stone1986born,zee1984, thouless1983, bsimon1983, mathur1991} and forms the foundation of the current understanding of the physics of topological materials and quantum Hall effect, as also that of exotic objects like anyons \cite{thouless1982,thouless1985, bernevig2013, shapere1989,pz,roy2021}.